Timor-Leste Train the Trainer Programme

 Currently, Timor-Leste is not a member of the International Atomic Energy Agency (IAEA).
-The team had, through Dr Goh, advised Timor Leste to apply for IAEA membership as an essential first step.
-This will be the most useful international organisation to help them develop cancer treatment, in particular, radiation treatment.
+The team had, through Dr. Goh, advised Timor- Leste to apply for IAEA membership as an essential first step.
+This will be the most useful international organization to help them develop cancer treatment, in particular, radiation treatment.
 IAEA has the expertise and funding and other resources needed to help set up radiotherapy.
 IAEA uses expertise from countries like Singapore to help countries in Asia develop radiotherapy capabilities.

-Though the funding from their Ministry of Health, we had helped planned for one Histopathologist and one Technician from Timor Leste to be trained in SGH (Singapore General Hospital) in Jan’20 but the plan had been currently shelved till further notice due to the current Pandemic.
+Through the funding from Timor-Leste’s Ministry of Health, one histopathologist and one technician from Timor-Leste were to receive training at SGH in January 2020.
+However, the plan has been shelved till further notice due to the current pandemic.